-Any inmate may be assigned or reassigned to an appropriate unit because of poor institutional adjustment, disciplinary record, security concerns or institutional needs.
+Any inmate may be assigned or reassigned to an appropriate unit because of poor institutional adjustment, disciplinary record, security concerns or institutional needs

-Promotion and Reclassification
+Promotion and Reclassification:

-After completing your 60 day initial assignment, you may apply to your immediate supervisor for promotion or reclassification.
+After completing your 60-day initial assignment, you may apply to your immediate supervisor for promotion or reclassification.
 Reclassification is not automatic; you must apply for consideration.

 Your immediate supervisor must recommend a promotion or reclassification.
 To be eligible for consideration, you must not be found guilty of a rule violation for at least 60 days.

 If you receive a minor disciplinary, warning, reprimand or suspended sentence, you are not eligible for consideration for 30 days.
-If you are found guilty of a rule violation listed below, you will not be eligible for consideration until the designated period has expired unless specifically approved by the Warden.
-This period does not include time you spent in punitive.
+If you are found guilty of a rule violation listed below, you will not be eligible for consideration until the designated period of time has expired unless specifically approved by the Warden.
+This period of time does not include time you spent in punitive.

-Infract ion Time
+Infraction Time

 • Escape or attempted escape 1 year

 • Felonious assault 1 year

 • Assault/battery of an employee

 or throwing any substance 1 year

 • Homicide or attempted homicide 1 year

 • Rape 9 months

 • Sexual activity 3 months

 • Drugs and alcohol 3 months

-After receiving reclassification, you must not receive a disciple nary for at least 30 days before appearing before the Unit Classification Committee to ask for another reclassification.
+After receiving reclassification, you must not receive a disciplinary for at least 30 days before appearing before the Unit Classification Committee to ask for another reclassification inmate receives a copy of the decision.